dreispt/anygrate/anygrate/README.rst

 - Second, data are equivalent but the ID.

 For this second case, we need to change the source record id by the targeted one.

 By doing this, we will also need to change all the foreign keys referencing it.

+So we have to find out which columns need to be updated if the referenced id changed.
+How can we that ?
+Simply by querying the database for each ordered models given sooner :

+SELECT tc.table_name, kcu.column_name FROM information_schema.table_constraints AS
+tc JOIN information_schema.key_column_usage AS kcu ON tc.constraint_name = kcu.constraint_name JOIN information_schema.constraint_column_usage AS
+ccu ON ccu.constraint_name = tc.constraint_name
+WHERE constraint_type = 'FOREIGN KEY' AND ccu.table_name='one_model';

 Now we can import a csv file using the mapping: